jboss-developer/jboss-eap-quickstarts/jts-distributed-crash-rec/README.md

 7. After recovery is complete, access the application URL <http://localhost:8080/jboss-jts-application-component-1/customers.jsf>.
 The user you created should now appear in the list.

-8. Do NOT forget to [disable the Byteman script](../README.md#disable-the-byteman-script) by restoring the backup server configuration file.
+8. Do NOT forget to [Disable the Byteman script](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_BYTEMAN.md#disable-the-byteman-script) by restoring the backup server configuration file.
 The Byteman rule must be removed to ensure that your application server will be able to commit 2PC transactions!